artdecocode/yarn-s/test/result/bin/default.md

 /* stdout */
 $ node test/fixture/pass
+this file is fine
+$ node test/fixture/pass
-this file is fine$ node test/fixture/pass this file is fine
+this file is fine
 /**/